 The Teenage Mutant Ninja Turtles are finally returning to video games with Teenage Mutant Ninja Turtles: Shredder’s Revenge.

 In the retro 16-bit era, Konami produced some classic arcade beat ‘em ups based on the franchise.
 The most famous and lauded of those is Turtles in Time.
-While the TMNT franchise has stayed relevant over the years with new TV shows, comics, and movies, more recent games like Out of the Shadows and PlatinumGames’ Mutants in Manhatten were lacking in quality.
+Unfortunately, while the TMNT franchise has stayed relevant with new TV shows, comics, and movies, more recent games like Out of the Shadows and PlatinumGames’ Mutants in Manhatten were lacking in quality.

 Thankfully, the next Teenage Mutant Ninja Turtles game looks like an enjoyable retro throwback from the developers who worked on the excellent Scott Pilgrim vs. The World game and the publisher behind Streets of Rage 4.

-Here’s everything we know about Teenage Mutant Ninja Turtles: Shredder’s Revenge following its announcement in March and appearance during a Nintendo Indie World showcase in April 2021
+Here’s everything we know about Teenage Mutant Ninja Turtles: Shredder’s Revenge following its announcement in Spring 2021 and an appearance at Gamescom Opening Night Live.

 When is the TMNT: Shredder's Revenge release date?